Southerly Point Co‑operative Multi‑Academy Trust has one simple objective: to enable excellence together.

 These values inform everything that we do.

 For the SPCMAT Modern Slavery Statement, please see Governance – Documents.

-The following schools are proposed to transfer to Crofty Multi Academy Trust:
+Crofty Multi Academy Trust:

 Godolphin Primary School